sudomane/cv-gpu-object-detection/README.md

 ## Benchmarks

 Here are the benchmarks on individual that I have obtained with my CPU vs GPU implementation.
+The tests were conducted on 1920x1080 images, with the pipeline parameters from `config.json`.

 |            | CPU Time | GPU Time | % Speed Up  |
 |------------|----------|----------|-------------|